beagleboard/k3-image-gen/README.md

 will be downloaded from the TI SYSFW release URL (see download location below).

-The default SYSFW image consumed by the build process is called **ti-sci-firmware-am65x-gp.bin** however this may be overwritten and customized using the **SYSFW_PATH** make variable.
-The build process will fail if the image can't be downloaded or no such file is provided.
+The default SYSFW image consumed by the build process is called **ti-sci-firmware-{soc}-gp.bin** however this may be overwritten and customized using the **SYSFW_PATH** make variable.
+The build process will fail if the image can't be downloaded to {srcroot} or no such file has gotten populated into that folder by other means.

 Further note by default the SYSFW image for use with general purpose (GP) devices (as opposed to high security devices) is signed with the TI degenerate key to